We always have a choice.

 How we spend our time, money and energy reflects our values, but sometimes it also reflects our ability (or inability) to set boundaries.

 Yesterday, I was faced with a request that I knew deep down was not a good fit.
 It conflicted with some of my core values and beliefs, and I knew that further conversations about it would have been futile.
-That’s not to say that I’m closed to new ideas, or that I refuse to change my mind about what I believe.
-It simply means this wasn’t the right forum for that to occur.
+That’s not to say that I’m closed off to new ideas, or that I refuse to change my mind about what I believe.
+It simply means this opportunity wasn’t right for me.

 So how do you say no without sounding rude?
 It’s tricky.

-I’ve learned that there’s a fine line between being honest and being blunt.
+I’ve learned that there’s a fine line between being honest and being rude.
 The former, something I think most of us aspire to be from a character standpoint, seems easy enough.
-Honesty is the best policy after all.
-We’re taught to tell the truth at a young age.
-But sometimes the truth comes off as being curt, or sharp.
-The word ‘no’ carries a pinch that often feels personal.
+You honestly say out loud what you’re thinking in your head, but in a kind way.
+Honesty is the best policy, after all.
+But sometimes the truth comes off as being sharp, even when that isn’t your intention.
+The word no carries a pinch that often feels personal, no matter what the circumstance.

 How do you say no?